rmjordas/alys/docs/Home.md

 and `cssnano`.

-The `autoprefixer` plugin allows the `alys` source code to have minimal amount of vender-prefixed property declarations.
+The `autoprefixer` plugin allows the `alys` source code to have minimal amount of vendor-prefixed property declarations.
 When the project is built, `autoprefixer` will inject the necessary prefixes which are necessary for browsers you've included in the "browserslist" property in the `package.json` file.